ibm-cloud-docs/power-iaas/configuring-custom-image.md

 ### AIX
 {: #aix-details}

 The {{site.data.keyword.powerSys_notm}} offering supports only AIX 7.1, or later.
 When you view the system software maps, refer to the AIX 7.1, AIX 7.2, and AIX 7.3 information.
 If you use an unsupported version, it is subject to outages during planned maintenance windows with no advanced notification given.

-Power Systems <!-- E1080 (9080-HEX) and --> S1022 (9105-22A) supports AIX 7.2 and later versions.
+Power Systems <!-- E1080 (9080-HEX) and --> S1022 (9105-22A) supports AIX 7.2 or later when installed by using direct I/O and AIX 7.1 when installed with virtual I/O.

 - [S922 (9009-22A) AIX software map](https://www-01.ibm.com/support/docview.wss?uid=ssm1platformaix9009-22A-vios-only){: external}
 - [E980 (9080-M9S) AIX software map](http://www-01.ibm.com/support/docview.wss?uid=ssm1platformaix9080-M9S-vios-only){: external}